k8ssandra/k8ssandra-operator/config/deployments/README.md

 ### cass-operator-dev

-Configure the cass-operator Deployment to use the `latest` image.
 This is intended to be used when you want to use a local, dev build of cass-operator.

+Requires the cass-operator git repo to be present locally.
+It is assumed to be in the same directory as the k8ssandra-operator project.

+Configures the cass-operator Deployment to use the `latest` image.

 Both k8ssandra-operator and cass-operator are deployed in the `k8ssandra-operator` namespace and are namespace-scoped.